 Why schools use leveled readers:

-Leveled readers are used so that teachers can match children with books that are ‘just right’ for the reading skills they have.
-If a book is too easy, there will be no opportunity for teaching children the problem solving necessary to challenge them to continue to grow as readers.
+Leveled readers are used to match children with books that are ‘just right’ for their reading skills.
+If a book is too easy, it will lack the problem solving necessary to challenge them to continue to grow as readers.

 Here’s what helps:

-Sending the message that people read for real purposes (instructions to learn how to do something, stories for enjoyment or research for needed information) is easy, just by reading in front of the kids!
+- Sending the message that people read for real purposes (i.e. instructions to learn how to do something, stories for enjoyment or research for needed information) is easy, just by reading in front of the kids!

-Ignoring or casually shifting reading level talk rather than firmly shutting down a conversation tends to draw less attention.
+- Ignoring or casually shifting reading level talk draw less attention than firmly shutting down a conversation.
 Questions or concerns can then be brought up with the teacher privately.

 Does your child talk about reading levels?
 (Levels are not marked on the readers below!)